Giglium/Ansible-Playground/README.md

 > For accessing throw ssh, without using [Vagrant](https://www.vagrantup.com/), to the created VM I copy the `ssh_public_hey` from the local machine to the two VM.
 This script was founded on [StackOverflow](https://stackoverflow.com/questions/30075461/how-do-i-add-my-own-public-key-to-vagrant-vm) and it isn't idempotent so it will add a line at every provision, but since this is out of the scope of this playground.
 So be careless if you are going to use them for other purposes.

+> For connecting more easily to the VM I have added the following line: `ansible_ssh_common_args='-o UserKnownHostsFile=/dev/null'` to the `[centOS]` group.
+Remember to remove or comment this line if you connect to a remote to avoid man in the middle attack

+## Check Disk

+With this role, Ansible is going to check if the total size of the given partition has enough space to install Docker lately.
+For doing this it loops inside the `ansible_mounts` variable searching for the given partition and checking is size, storing the results of this operation on the variable `disk_free`.

+If the check fails firstly it will install lvm2 (if it isn't already installed)  to be sure of having all the tools for the resizing.

+Secondly, it calls [fsadm](https://www.systutorials.com/docs/linux/man/8-fsadm/) to resize the file system for us.